eugenia-kim/geni-effect/README.md

 - [ ] Generate Effect with Success, Error, and Requirements
 - [ ] Replace bun file with storage abstraction using Effect platform layer
 - [ ] Fuzzy testing
-- [ ] Similar function can be identified
+- [ ] Similar function can be identified.
+Function lookup should check the db first.

 To install dependencies: